Wery98/retailers-chromium-extension/readme.txt

 Chrome Extension - Retailers v2.0

 Description
 The "Retailers" Chrome extension allows you to create and manage a list of Retailers.
-You can import a website list from a CSV file and search for websites by name.
+You can import a website list from a CSV file and search for retailers by name or ID.

 Instructions